WorkHard19x/LionReview/README.md

 - Support for text-based and photo-based blog formats
 - Easy authoring in react
 - Easy customization of site layout and formatting
-- Support for Windows and Linux hosting Flask
+- Support for Windows  Flask
 - Quick search of post content, including simple search queries

 ## Structure